'?' Indicates uncertain of subject(s) taught or years at the school.

-The school Magazine Obituary says: Came to the school when it opened in 1956 and encouraged work of the highest standards in his workshop, in wood and plastic.
+He wrote under the name of 'Plasticus' in the 1950's and suggested the name 'Trumpeter' for the school Magazine whose Obituary for him says: Came to the school when it opened in 1956 and encouraged work of the highest standards in his workshop, in wood and plastic.
 After school he allowed groups to work on lines of their own choice and was always generous with his time and advice.
 He was taken seriously ill in September 1960 and died within two days of stopping teaching.
 A great shock to the School at the time.

 |Mary Driver||PE and House Mistress 1961-1971.
 In 1968 Mary married Roy Hunt (an Ex Pupil who left in 1957).
 They have been Offshore for over thirty years and following Far East they have lived in USA, now Houston.
 As of 2011 Mary is a Manager at an Animal Home.
 Regularly visits UK where they keep a Cottage.|